Wallace Beery: Legacy

 For his contributions to the film industry, Wallace Beery posthumously received a motion-picture star on the Hollywood Walk of Fame in 1960, located at 7001 Hollywood Boulevard.

 Beery is mentioned in the film Barton Fink, in which the lead character has been hired to write a wrestling screenplay to star Beery.
 It is called "a Wallace Beery wrestling picture" as though its own subgenre.
 Another Coen brothers film, Hail, Caesar!, features a mockingly named "Wallace Beery Conference Room" scene within a Hollywood studio.

 Beery is also mentioned in an episode of the 1980s sitcom classic “The Golden Girls.”
 Estelle Getty (Sofia) uses an analogy pairing Beery with Adolphe Menjou, a rival film star of the bygone era.

 In the Sopranos episode "House Arrest" (S2 EP11), Richie Aprile makes a disparaging comment about Tony Soprano to Uncle Junior by saying that he saw him at the Garbagemen's Ball and that "You should see him in the golf outfit, he looked like Wallace Beery".

+In Boardwalk Empire season 5, episode 4 ("Cuanto"), Lucky Luciano mocks Al Capone by calling him the "Italian Wallace Beery", comparing the volatile gangster to the famous Oscar-winning actor known for playing big, bumbling, or gruff characters.
+The insult triggers a fit of violent rage in Capone.